aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

     kafka_version: '2.7'
 ```

-Let's create this resource on Kubernetes by running the following command:
+2. Create the following resource on Kubernetes:
 ```bash
 $ kubectl apply -f kafka-sample.yaml
 ```

-You can inspect the created service with the command below.
-After a couple of minutes, the `STATE` field should be `RUNNING` and ready to be used.
+3. Inspect the service created using the command below.
+After a couple of minutes, the `STATE` field is changed to `RUNNING`, and is ready to be used.
 ```bash
 $ kubectl get kafka.aiven.io kafka-sample